Not Time To 'See The Winter Wonderland': N.C. Governor Says To Stay Off Roads

 One of the country's largest electric companies, Duke Energy, announced on Saturday that the storm could bring more than 500,000 power outages in the Carolinas.

-According to a website that tracks live power outages, almost 150,000 people in North Carolina were without power as of Sunday morning.
-More than 80,000 were without power in South Carolina.
+According to a website that tracks live power outages, more than 200,000 people in North Carolina were without power as of Sunday afternoon.
+More than 90,000 were without power in South Carolina.